Table of Contents

 Contribution of Felix Nadar

 Apart from the successful application of artificial light, Nadar was also famous for another great concept.
-Portrait photography, which is one of the most populated sectors of the modern photographic industry and history of photography- was firstly introduced by Nadar.
+Portrait photography, which is one of the most populated sectors of the modern photographic industry- was firstly introduced by Nadar.
 By that time, Nadar was known as close friends of many famous personalities like Joule Verne, peter Kropotkin, Alexander Dumas and George Sands.

-Nadar introduced portrait photography with these sort famous personalities, and eventually the concept of portrait photography spread out like wildfire.
+Nadar introduced portrait photography with these sorts of famous personalities, and eventually, the concept of portrait photography spread out like wildfire.

-Photojournalism os one of the most studied subject in the world of media and fine arts.
+Photojournalism is one of the most studied subjects in the world of media and fine arts.
 But many of us don’t know who is the actual behind the scene person is.
-Henry Cartier, A French photographer was the first person to bring photojournalism into daylight.
+Henry Cartier-Bresson, A French photographer was the first person to bring photojournalism into daylight.
 Personally, he has gathered photographic experience from around the globe.

 Evolution of Photo Development Technology

-Cameras are used to capture lights that come from the object that is supposed to be photographed.
+Photographers use cameras to capture lights that come from the object that we photograph.
 But after clicking a photo on the camera, the next task is to develop and print the photo on paper.
 A lot of consequences had been noticed in this photo development technology.
-From the early age black and white photo printing to modern color photography- it has been an enormous journey.
+From the early age of black and white photo printing to the history of color photography- it has been an enormous journey.

-Here in this section, we will overlook at the evolution of the history of photography that has been used to develop the photos after they are taken.
+Here in this section, we will overlook at the evolution of the photography history timeline that we use to develop the photos after taking them.

-Technologies of printing positive photos from negatives were invented many years after the first photographs were taken.
-The creation and invention of negative prints of photos from where multiple positive photos could be taken were first made by Henry Fox Talbot who was an English botanist and also a mathematician of contemporary Daguerre.
+Technologies of printing positive photos from negatives invented many years after the first photographs taken.
+The creation and invention of negative prints of photos from where multiple positive photos, captured by Henry Fox Talbot who was an English botanist and also a mathematician of contemporary Daguerre.

 In the year of 1879, the invention of the dry plate has revolutionized the photographic concept and decreased the cost to a minimum.
 In fact, it was a glass plate along with gelatin emulsion.

-At the end of the black and white photography history, color photography was the next step.
-In was in warily 1940s when commercially viable films that can contain multiple colors on it were introduced.
-An exception was Coda chrome, which was introduced earlier at 1935.
-A technology of dye-coupled color was the chemical energy that was used in it.
-Eventually, an apparent color image can be produced from this kind of cameras.
-And not to mention that modern time of photography was based on the concept of color photography.
+At the end of the black and white era, color photography was the next step.
+In was in early 1940s when commercially viable films that can contain multiple colors on it started.
+An exception was Coda chrome, which launched earlier in 1935.
+A technology of dye-coupled color was the chemical energy that photographers used in it.
+Eventually, an apparent color image got produced from this kind of camera.
+And not to mention that modern photography started with the concept of color photography.

-The storyline began when a team by Russell A, Kirsch developed a technology that was an advanced version of binary digital version of the existing history of photography technology.
-A device called the wire photo drum scanner was there to convert the alphanumeric characters, photographs, diagrams etc into binary signals for computers.
-The first digital photograph was taken of the infant son of Kirsch himself.
+The storyline began when a team by Russell A, Kirsch developed a technology, an advanced version of the binary digital version of the existing technology.
+A device called the wire photo drum scanner was there to convert the alphanumeric characters, photographs, diagrams, etc into binary signals for computers.
+The first digital photograph was of the infant son of Kirsch himself.
 The image resolution was 176 x 176 pixels and the pixel density was only one byte per pixel.